 Single Member Company

 As the name suggests, a single-member company (SMC) is formed by an individual member.
-A company is an SMC if it complies with the requirements laid out in the First Schedule, Part II, Section 4 of the Companies Act.
+A company is an SMC if it complies with the requirements in the First Schedule, Part II, Section 4 of the Companies Act.
 These requirements include:

 - The company shall not invite the public to subscribe to any shares in the company;